Gambling companies step up efforts to sway addiction debate

 Gambling has long been legal and tolerated in Britain, but at a price.
 High-stake betting machines and online revenue are the latest parts of the business to endure tax increases, while planning restrictions are being placed on betting shops that have proliferated in poor inner-city areas.

-To avoid further sanctions, companies such as William Hill (WMH.L), Ladbrokes LAD.L, Gala Coral and Paddy Power PAP.I are looking to self-police their activities.
+To avoid further sanctions, companies such as William Hill, Ladbrokes, Gala Coral and Paddy Power are looking to self-police their activities.

 In September leading firms set up a watchdog to hold them to account on pledges to advertise more responsibly, committing to fewer shop-window promotions and to screening sign-up TV advertisements at times when fewer children are watching.